-Mom, Trixy, and I got to a little watering hole and just kept on trucking.
-What we didn’t know was the higher we got, the deeper the snow.
-Well, maybe we knew snow gets deeper, but not just a little deeper, but WAY deeper.
-My mom was riding ahead of me and all of a sudden her horse, Cowboy, sunk right up to his chest.
+Mom, Trixy, and I got to a little watering hole and kept trucking.
+We didn’t know that the higher we got, the deeper the snow.
+Well, maybe we knew snow gets deeper, not just a little deeper, but WAY deeper.
+My mom was riding ahead of me and suddenly her horse, Cowboy, sunk right up to his chest.
 Then I sunk on Ruger as well.
 It was just that little part that was tricky.

 We were getting closer to the top.
-We ended up going through quite a few deep holes and then headed up the last hill.
-When we got to the top, we were in snow that was shoulder deep to the horses.
+We went through quite a few deep holes and headed up the last hill.
+We were in shoulder-deep snow with the horses when we got to the top.
 It wasn’t looking good.

-We decided that we better turn around or we were going to have to push through snow that was too deep for the horses.
+We decided that we better turn around or we would have to push through snow that was too deep for the horses.
 We changed our plan and turned around, heading down the way we had come.
 We went at a good speed.

 I decided to turn this snowball into the body of a snow mom!
-My mom helped, and she and I rolled up muddy snow balls and stacked them making a mom and daughter snow team.
+My mom helped, and she and I rolled up muddy snowballs and stacked them making a mom-and-daughter snow team.
 We laughed and played while we waited.
-I was almost done with the face on the second snow women when Hank called.
+I was almost done with the face on the second snow woman when Hank called.
 He said he was on his way and told us to go on and head to the truck.
-We hurried and finished the people and left our snow women.
+We hurried and finished the people and left our snowwomen.

-We were riding along and all the sudden our little white dog came running up.
+We were riding along, and suddenly our little white dog came running up.
 We knew Hank was close.

 We rode through the mud and back to our truck.
 We laughed and smiled at how lucky we were to see such great things today.
 We got to the truck and headed home.
-I was so happy to get to share such a fun time in the outdoors with my mom and Hank.
+I was so happy to share such a fun time outdoors with my mom and Hank.

 Advertisements on this site do not express or represent the opinion of MAC Outdoors or Mia Anstine.